 Unless you’re living under a rock, you know about — and have probably ordered from — Amazon.
 Amazon is the retailer of everything.

 Many consumers begin their purchase journey online, even if they ultimately buy in-store.
-Two-thirds of consumers start their search for new products on Amazon, according to Feedvisor data, seeking everything from product details and price comparisons to customer reviews and brand credibility.
+2/3 of consumers start their search for new products on Amazon, according to Feedvisor data, seeking everything from product details and price comparisons to customer reviews and brand credibility.

 Food and beverage is the fastest-growing category on Amazon, up 40% in 2018.
 Participating CPGs’ day-of share on Amazon has risen on each successive Prime Day, with a high leap of 14.8% on Prime Day in 2020.

 Once Upon A Time…

 … products weren’t delivered to your doorstep within days (or hours!).
 Amazon changed that.

 In 1994, Jeff Bezos launched Amazon from his garage.
 What started as selling books online quickly became the ecommerce giant we know today.